PurwadhikaDev/AlphaGroup_JC_DS_FT_Jogja_06_FinalProject/README.md

 ![Segment](Images/Segment.jpg)

-We conducted three experiments:
+Furthermore, we conducted three experiments:
 1. Baseline model - the initial model with only basic preprocessing such as handling duplicates and missing values;
 2. Feature engineering model - a model improved through insights gained from exploratory data analysis (EDA);
 3. Final model -  a simplified model using only the most important variables influencing churn.

-Based on the comparison of several machine learning models, we selected LightGBM (LGBM) with Random Over Sampling Technique (ROS) as the final model due to its highest accuracy in churn prediction.
+After that, based on the comparison of several machine learning models, we selected LightGBM (LGBM) with Random Over Sampling Technique (ROS) as the final model due to its highest accuracy in churn prediction.
 The comparison of LGBM performance across these three experiments is presented below:

 ![LGBM](Images/LGBM.jpg)